Best (and Worst) Pepper Plant Companions in the Garden

 Fennel is not a great companion for any veggie garden plant.
 It attracts certain insects and pests, which means it can be a deterrent, but only when planted far away from your vegetables.
 Fennel is a nutritious, tasty herb that you should plant, just not near your peppers and other veggies.

-While cabbage won’t destroy your pepper harvests, they do prefer a different soil.
+While cabbage and broccoli plants won’t destroy your pepper harvests, they do prefer a different soil.
 Peppers prefer a more acidic pH balance while cabbage needs a more neutral soil makeup.
-You can plant these in the same garden as your peppers, but be aware of the fertilizing needs of each!
+Also, be aware of the fertilizing needs of each – brassicas are heavy feeders of nitrogen, while peppers require less.

 ❌ Kohlrabi